Sanctuary Birds and Sponsorships

 Sponsored by Hallene Darland 11/22/2024

-Rocco and Bubba are a boisterous pair of blue and gold macaws.
-They are available for adoption, but are long term residents that require a very special circumstance to find a home.
-Both lost long term mates and decided to be best buddies!
-Rocco and Bubba love to make noise, run around their perches, banging things around, throwing their food, and chewing everything apart.
-Basically, they act like wild macaws!
-Because of this, they are difficult to handle and aren’t the prettiest birds around.
-We love caring for them here, but long term/semi permanent residents like this cost quite a bit to keep up with.
+Rocco is a boisterous blue and gold macaw.
+He is available for adoption, but is a long term resident that requires a special circumstance to find a home.
+He’s now lost TWO long term mates and has a hard time trusting people.
+Once he does decide you’re okay, he may step up on his terms only but has never accepted head pets on a normal basis.
+Rocco loves to make noise, run around his perches, banging things around, throwing his food, and chewing everything apart.
+Basically, he acts like a wild macaw!
+Since Bubba has been gone, he’s back to living on a tree in hopes of working on taming him down a bit more.
+We love caring for him here, but long term/semi permanent residents like this cost quite a bit to keep up with.

-Rocco and Bubba can be sponsored for $100 a month.
+Rocco can be sponsored for $50 a month.

 Bilbo Greenwing arrived in 2014, and by all stretches of the imagination she was clinically depressed.
 She didn’t know what a toy was and lived in a cage so cramped she could hardly turn around.
 Bilbo still doesn’t play with toys that much, but she loves her boing and chews on perches now.
 She often flaps her wings about and plays peekaboo with anyone that walks by.
 She is quick with a greeting, but protective and picky about her favorite people.
 When she decides you’re okay, you’ve got a friend for life.
 Bilbo enjoys being one of our ambassador birds for presentations.